 It is considered the 3rd commonest fatal chromosomal anomaly 7.
 While it is thought to affect as much as 1-2% of conceptions, the vast majority are thought ...

 The trisomies are chromosomal anomalies which usually occur due to non-disjunction.
 The vast majority of affected fetuses are spontaneously aborted, often very early during gestation.
 Only three are compatible with extrauterine life (T13, T18, T21), and only one beyond early infancy (T21).

 Trisomy 22 is an aneuploidic chromosomal anomaly which is usually fatal unless in mosaic forms.

 Duplication of the short arm (p) and a small section of the long arm (q) of chromosome 22 can give result to the cat-eye syndrome - Schmidt-Fraccaro syndrome.

 Trisomy 8 is a chromosomal anomaly where there is three copies of chromosome 8.
 Complete trisomy 8 causes severe effects on the developing fetus and can be a cause of miscarriage.
-Trisomy 8 however can occur as a mosaic form trisomy 8 mosaic - Warkany syndrome which can be compatible with life.
+However, trisomy 8 can occur as a mosaic form, Warkany syndrome, that can be compatible with life.

 Trisomy 8 mosaicism or Warkany syndrome is less severe variant of trisomy 8 and individuals with a low proportion of affected cells may exhibit a comparatively mild range of physical abnormalities and developmental delay.
 They are more likely to survive into childhood and adulthood but can exhib...